ART NOUVEAU PASS

-At the heart of Art Nouveau in Brussel
+At the heart of Art Nouveau in Brussels

 Discover the gems of Brussels’ Art Nouveau in one easy and affordable ART NOUVEAU PASS.
 The ART NOUVEAU PASS allows you to visit 3 Art Nouveau sites of your choice in Brussels over a period of 6 months.

 Brussels is the cradle of Art Nouveau, and you often only need to look up to see it!
 Eager to find the exact locations of the rare gems of Art Nouveau architecture?
-The ART NOUVEAU PASS includes several discounts on guided Art Nouveau tours organized by ARAU, Atelier de Recherche et d’Action Urbaines and by Brussels Chatterguides.
+The ART NOUVEAU PASS includes several discounts on guided Art Nouveau tours organized by ARAU, Atelier de Recherche et d’Action Urbaines, and by Brussels Chatterguides and City Runs.

 2 versions, 7 locations